MuchMeheu/AWC-Tracker/README.md

 ## 📢 Disclaimer

 This is a personal, fan-made project.
 It is **not** officially affiliated with, endorsed by, or connected to AWC or AniList.co.
 All trademarks and copyrights belong to their respective owners.
-Use at your own discretion.